 Flooring: Karndean: Morning Oak, Oak Premier, 36″x6″ plank

-[ReBath and 5 Day Kitchens is a full service bathroom and kitchen remodeling company with offices in Phoenix and Northern Arizona.
+[ReBath and 5 Day Kitchens is a full-service bathroom and kitchen remodeling company with offices in Phoenix and Northern Arizona.
 Contact us to set up a time to meet with one of our expert designers.
 They will travel to your home and discuss all of your options with you.
-Plus, the there is no obligation and the consultation and is absolutely free!]
+Plus, there is no obligation and the consultation and is absolutely free!]